basemkh94/Basem-Khalaf/README.md

 ## Short Bio

-Telecom Engineer with +3 years solid experiance in playig with Data , optimizing KPIs, tunning parameters and opertaional Radio Frequancy planning works.
+Optimization Engineer with +3 years solid experiance in Telecom operator [ ooredoo Palestine ] in playig with Data , optimizing KPIs, tunning parameters and opertaional Radio Frequancy planning works.

 Data sceince is my own space!
 I am always trying to make new intervintions like socical impact measuring by DS and business growth measurments